AcxelCalle/computational-physics/README.md

 # Computational Physics & Numerical Methods

 This repository showcases the translation of advanced physical phenomena and mathematical models into computational simulations using Python.
+At the end of this readme you will find a link to all the rendered notebooks

 ## Project Index